FORECAST: Temperatures near 100 degrees this weekend with triple-digit heat index likely

 FORECAST:

-- We are continuing to track the increasing heat and humidity as we end the workweek with little to no relief in sight.

-- Quiet conditions are expected Thursday night with temperatures dropping to the low 70s.
+- The heat continues to build as we head to the weekend.

-- Temperatures will then skyrocket to the upper 90s Friday afternoon, but will feel like the triple digits.
+- Highs in the mid to upper 90s today will feel over 100 with the heat index.

-- By the weekend, highs are expected to reach 100 degrees with a heat index close to or above 105 degrees.

-- While there may be a shower or two in the mountains and foothills, most spots will remain dry.

 >> Channel 9’s Weather 24/7 stream has the latest local weather all day, every day.
 Watch wherever you stream — on our website, or through your mobile app or smart TV.